 Blue-chip stocks don’t necessarily have a formal definition, but they are generally stable and well-established companies.
 Blue-chip stocks are typically household names with billions in revenues and steady rising profit profiles.
 Often, they share the wealth with their investors via rich dividend and buyback programs.

 But which blue-chip stocks make sense to buy?
-Here are five that could help you get through the next few months and an upcoming bear market.
+Here are five that could help you get through the next bear market.

 Cisco Systems (CSCO)